IAEA-NDS/exfor-couchdb-docker/README.md

 JSON documents differs in some aspects.
 Most noteworthy, the field name `TABLE` of the `DATA` section got renamed to `DATA` and the information of the first subentries was not merged into subsequent ones.

-As this repository is still under development, the structure of the JSON documents may change in the future.

 [couchdb-docker]: https://hub.docker.com/_/couchdb/
 [exfor-parserpy]: https://github.com/iaea-nds/exfor-parserpy